phalcon-kit/docs/docs/core/router.md

 ### Modules MVC Routes

-Zemit's routing system is also capable of handling module-specific routes, allowing for a structured and organized approach to routing within different segments of your application.
+ Phalcon kit's routing system is also capable of handling module-specific routes, allowing for a structured and organized approach to routing within different segments of your application.
 The default MVC Routes dynamically generate routes for each registered module, facilitating modularity and scalability.